 Graded Handwritten Homework.
-Every Thursday you will turn in handwritten solutions to a few homework problems that were assigned the previous week.
-Some Thursdays I may have you complete a problem in class that is turned in with the homework (if I ask you to do it without reference to your notes, this would give you practise answering questions in a test environment).
-On weeks where we have tests, you will turn in homework on Wednesday so I can post solutions before the test.
-It is important in mathematics to be able to clearly explain your thought process in solutions, and the homework will allow me to give you feedback on your entire solution (not just the final answer, which is all WeBWorK cares about for the most part).
+Every Friday you will turn in handwritten solutions to a few homework problems that were assigned the previous week.
+It is important in mathematics to be able to clearly explain your thought process in solutions, and the homework will allow you to receive feedback on your entire solution (not just the final answer, which is all WeBWorK cares about for the most part).
+If there is significant Mathematica used in your homework, which will happen occasionally, you will be able to upload your Mathematica file for the homework in moodle.
+Your Mathematica file submitted as part of homework should also be well explained, and contain sufficient text and headings (properly typeset) to help the reader understand your solution.

 Tests.
 There will be five in-class tests and then a cumulative final.
-All tests (including the final) will be no-aid tests, and you will not be allowed to use calculators or Mathematica.
+Most tests (including the final) will be no-aid tests (you will not be allowed to use calculators or Mathematica), except for Test 3 for which you can bring one sheet of paper (both sides) with whatever you want written on it.
 All the tests will emphasize the assigned homework problems.
 Also there may be questions similar to the concept-check questions and true-false quizzes.

 Applied Projects.
 There will be a few applied projects you will work on during the semester.
-These are meant to give you a chance to see calculus in action, outside of the bounds of specific questions.
+These are meant to give you a chance to see calculus in action, outside of the bounds of specific computational questions.
 The applied projects will be handed out in class, and are due on the dates shown on the course moodle site.
 You may work in groups of up to four people on the applied projects, and each group turns in one solution.
 Each group member will receive the same grade.
 Your groups can change for each applied project you do.
 The solutions for the applied projects must be well explained, written legibly and use correct mathematics.

 Mathematica.
 We will be learning Mathematica as the semester progresses.
 Mathematica is a powerful computer algebra system that can do far more than a calculator.
 The skills you acquire when you learn Mathematica will translate to other technologies, and other areas of your life.
 If you are a math major, Mathematica is used throughout UMM's math major in virtually all of our courses to some extent, so this introduction will prepare you to do very interesting things with it later on in your academic career.
 If you are not a math major, studying Mathematica, maple, fortran, C, C++, Java, MuPad, SAS, Origin, etc, are increasingly an important part of mathematics.
 Mathematica will never do our thinking for us.
 It will help us understand concepts and answer questions that would be difficult to answer if we were working the solution out solely by hand.
-Our goal in Calculus II is to become fluent in basic Mathematica syntax.
+Our goal in Calculus II is to become fluent in basic Mathematica syntax and typesetting to produce good solutions to problems.